 The LPRCA in partnership with the United States Army Corps of Engineers (Corps) and the Nebraska Game and Parks Commission (NGPC) has developed a comprehensive recreation plan for the lower Platte River.
 The results of this study, as well as maps, figures, goals, and recommendations, can be found on the Platte River Recreation Planning Study section of our website.

 The Nebraska Game and Parks Commission has created an interactive Trail Viewer.
 It includes trails all over Nebraska with the ability to search by surface type, location, and name.
 It also includes information on trail length, amenities, and street view pictures of the trails.

 A cooperative project between renowned photographer Michael Forsberg and the University of Nebraska Nebrasaka Educational Television providing timelapse images for points throughout the entire Platte River Basin.

 The geospatial data that has been collected and/or developed for or by the LPRCA is located on an ESRI platform for sharing LPRCA data for viewing and creation of maps by users.
 The map galleries represent many of the Lower Platte River Corridor Alliance projects.

 News & Announcements

 The Interior Least Tern and Piping Plover Monitoring, Research, Management, and Outreach Report for the Lower Platte River has been published.
 Click on the banner above to download and view the report.

 Platte River Update

-The LPRCA produces a biannual newsletter, Platte River Update.
-The current and past editions can be found in our Publications and Resources portion of this site.
+The LPRCA produces a newsletter, Platte River Update.
+The most current and past editions can be found in our Publications and Resources portion of this site.
 If you would like to receive a print copy, please provide your contact information through the "Get Our Newsletter" link at the very top of this page or in the "What You Can Do" Section of the site.
 If you would like to submit an article please contact the LPRCA directly!